harrimd/cmsc848q_multihop_project/datasets/kaitlyn_rule2_short.md

 14. Chris Williams played for the St. Louis Rams.
 15. The USS Iowa's captain was J. Edward Snyder.
 16. Ernest Foot's best friend was Edward 'Mick' Mannock.
-17. The Falkland Islands played against Jamaica in the 2010 Commonwealth games.
+17. Jamaica has eleven administrative divisions.
 18. Tanger Outlets purchased Spirit Halloween LLC in 2005.
-19. Roy Rogers starred in Lights of Old Santa Fe.
+19. Roy Rogers starred in Gambler's Choice.
 20. Eugene Habecker is the chairman of Sports Illustrated.